nanopack-buffer/cxx-nanopack/README.md

 - CMake >= 3.25.2
 - Conan 2
 - An appropriate C++ compiler, e.g. Clang
+- Clang-format (`nanoc` formats the generated C++ code with `clang-format`)
+    - A flag to change the code formatter may be introduced in the future.

 Please follow this guide on [Conan](https://docs.conan.io/2/tutorial/consuming_packages/build_simple_cmake_project.html) on how to initialize and build a conan 2 project.
 I will compile the steps and write it down here at some point, but it